Berbers

 - Bridging Notes

-- Efforts to bridge cultural gaps include promoting Berber language education and cultural festivals to enhance understanding and appreciation.
+- Efforts to bridge Berber cultural identity with national identities in North Africa include promoting Berber languages in education and recognizing cultural holidays.

 - Spiritual And Religious Practices